 Herkimer and Oneida Counties Transportation Advisory Committees

-The Herkimer-Oneida Counties Transportation Study (HOCTS) staff carries on the daily activities of the transportation planning process as directed by the Governmental Liaison & Policy (GP&L) committee and the Transportation Planning Committee (TPC).
-Technical studies and reports undertaken by HOCTS provide the TPC with data and information on which to base policy and planning recommendations to the GP&L. HOCTS staff attends regular meetings of the advisory committees, all of which are open to the public.
-For more information on committee meetings, please contact HOCTS at (315) 798-5710.
+The Herkimer-Oneida Counties Transportation Counicl( HOCTC ) staff carries on the daily activities of the transportation planning process as directed by the Governmental Liaison & Policy (GP&L) committee and the Transportation Planning Committee (TPC).
+Technical studies and reports undertaken by HOCTC provide the TPC with data and information on which to base policy and planning recommendations to the GP&L. HOCTC staff attends regular meetings of the advisory committees, all of which are open to the public.
+For more information on committee meetings, please contact HOCTC at (315) 798-5710.

 The Transportation Planning Committee (TPC) is a body subsidiary to the GP&L committee.
-The GP&L has delegated to the TPC the responsibility of overseeing the progress of work tasks, of reviewing reports and documents on transportation issues, and providing the GP&L with recommendations and sound technical advice on transportation related subjects.Special Advisory Committees
+The GP&L has delegated to the TPC the responsibility of overseeing the progress of work tasks, of reviewing reports and documents on transportation issues, and providing the GP&L with recommendations and sound technical advice on transportation related subjects..

 Transportation Coordination Committee (TCC)